Best emergency backpack Blackout 2026

 ✔ Lighter + waterproof matches

-✔ Whistle (for signaling)
+✔ Whistle (signalling)

 Documents & Personal Items

-✔ ID documents (copies in protective sleeve)
+✔ ID documents (copies in a protective sleeve)

-✔ Cash (small bills!)
+✔ Cash (small change!)

 ✔ Change of clothes (1 set)